Alright

 The Montana Demo

-Ament’s demo “had that kalimba loop that goes throughout the song, plus some of the piano chords and acoustic guitars” Grammy.com .
-Some of the bass and piano from that original demo remain in the final track.
+“His demo, which he started at home in Montana, had that kalimba loop that goes throughout the song, plus some of the piano chords and acoustic guitars.
+Some of the bass and piano are what’s in the final track.”

 Lyrics & Meaning

-The song is described as “a slightly introspective song about being okay with unplugging and being alone with your thoughts and feelings” Pearl Jam Online .
-Released March 2020—weeks before COVID-19 lockdowns—its reassurance took on unexpected significance.
+The song was described at the album listening session as “a slightly introspective song about being okay with unplugging and being alone with your thoughts and feelings” Pearl Jam Online .

 Composition & Production